JIllWesterfelhaus/SheffieldBelmont/README.md

 # SheffieldBelmont

-This is a page created for Sheffield Belmont, a Chicago based performer.
+This is a web site created for Sheffield Belmont, a Chicago based performer.

 ## Motivation
 The purpose of this project is to engage Ms. Belmont with her audience and to showcase photos of Ms. Belmont.